Solar-powered remote control cars, hand-built and raced by high school teams.

 Accessible Solar Racing.

-The Solar Rollers race series intends to fill this high school gap with practical, achievable solar racing during the high school years.
-Budgets are big but not huge (up to $1000 in parts per car) and the car's systems are complex but not incomprehensible.
-Without carrying a driver, the cars can be much lighter; thus faster and more efficient than a larger manned vehicle.
+The Solar Rollers race series intends to fill this gap between middle school and college with practical, achievable solar racing for high school aged students.
+Budgets are big, but not excessive (up to $1000 in parts per car) and the car's systems are complex but not incomprehensible.
+Without carrying a driver, the cars can be much lighter; thus faster, more exciting and more efficient than a larger manned vehicle.

 Go for it.